Georgeandro/Machine-Learning-Methods-for-Option-Pricing/README.md

-l'# Machine Learning Methods for Option Pricing
+# Machine Learning Methods for Option Pricing

 This repository contains the official implementation of my undergraduate thesis **"Machine Learning Methods for Option Pricing"**, focusing on solving partial differential equations (PDEs) that arise in financial models using **neural network methods**.
 The code is written in **PyTorch** and is optimized to run on **Google Colab** for ease of use and GPU acceleration.